 Image: Enlighten Education Trust

-Set to open in 2019, the Javett Art Centre at the University of Pretoria (Javett-UP) will be an easily accessible centre where the art of Africa will be exhibited, preserved, discussed, interrogated and celebrated.
+Opened in September 2019, the Javett Art Centre at the University of Pretoria (Javett-UP) is a publicly accessible accessible centre where the art of Africa is exhibited, preserved, discussed, interrogated and celebrated.

 Image: Mathews & Associates Architects